yasmeenustad/Swiggy-data-Analysis/README.md

 ## Learnings:
 1. Web Scrapping
-2. New Python Libraries (Beautiful Soup and Selenium)
+2. New Python Libraries (BeautifulSoup and Selenium)
 3. Time and Team Management